use-ink/ink-docs/docs/basics/upgradeability.md

 - The other contract needs to be deployed on-chain.
 - State is stored in the storage of the originally instantiated contract.

-Just add the following function to the contract your want to upgrade in future.
+Just add the following function to the contract you want to upgrade in the future.

 ```rust
 /// Modifies the code which is used to execute calls to this contract address (`AccountId`).